ktiya23/Dynamic_Dropdown-table/README.md

 3. Adding Rows:
 - Click the "Add Row" button to add a new entry.

+4. Skill Proficiency Sliders:
+- Add a Sliders to let employee rate themselves based on their skills.

 **Technologies Used**

 - React: For building the UI and managing state.